What Is The Freezing Temperature Of Water In Celsius

 The freezing point of a substance is the temperature at which it transitions from a liquid to a solid state.
 For water, this transition occurs when the kinetic energy of the water molecules decreases to a point where the intermolecular forces, specifically hydrogen bonds, can hold them in a fixed crystalline structure, forming ice.

 In simpler terms, as water cools, its molecules move more slowly.
-At a certain temperature, these molecules lose enough energy that they can no longer move freely past each other.
+In practice, at a certain temperature, these molecules lose enough energy that they can no longer move freely past each other.
 Instead, they lock into a lattice structure, which we know as ice.
 This phase change is a first-order thermodynamic transition, meaning it involves a discrete amount of energy (the latent heat of fusion) being released as the water freezes.

 Scientific Foundation